wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 **Learning**: Always pass at least a `noop` to onPress to make sure the ripple effect is visible.

-## Background Color on a Child Disables Ripple Effect
+## Background Color on a Child Overlays Ripple Effect
 The ripple effect is turned off by any child inside a `<Pressable>` that has a background color.

 **Expectation**: I did **not** expect this.
 I had expected the ripple effect to overlay any child component, no matter how it is styled.